anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 Instead of referring to CMP
 as specified in {{RFC4210}} and {{I-D.ietf-lamps-cmp-updates}},
-this document refers to the LwCMP Profile
+this document refers to the Lightweight CMP Profile (LCMPP)
 {{I-D.ietf-lamps-lightweight-cmp-profile}} because
 the subset of CMP defined there is sufficient for the functionality needed here.

 When using CMP, adherence to
-the LwCMP Profile {{I-D.ietf-lamps-lightweight-cmp-profile}} is mandatory.
+the LCMPP {{I-D.ietf-lamps-lightweight-cmp-profile}} is mandatory.
 In particular, the following specific requirements apply (cf. {{enrollfigure}}).

 * CA Certs Request (1) and Response (2):<br>